 Dhankar Monastery is a Buddhist monastery located 24 km from Kaza in the Spiti Valley of Himachal Pradesh.
-Built nearly one thousand years ago, the monastery serves the eastern part of central Spiti.
+Built nearly one thousand years ago, the sanctuary serves the eastern part of central Spiti.
 Dhankar is a big village and was the capital of the Spiti Kingdom in the 17th century.
-There are about 100 Lamas in Dhankar Monastery, in position of Buddhist scriptures in Bhoti language.
+There are about 100 Lamas in Dhankar Monastery, in the position of Buddhist scriptures in the Bhoti language.